Darlene MacLeod is an Osteopath, offering osteopathic treatment and care to individuals of all ages with any health concern.

 After many years of living in urban centers she is happy to be home in Annapolis County where she lives on a 200 year-old farm with her husband Howard and three horses.

-Steven Enman-Beech is a Registered Acupuncturist (R. Ac.) trained in T.C.M. acupuncture techniques, as well as modern biomedical approaches to acupuncture.
+Steven Enman-Beech is a Registered Acupuncturist (R. Ac.) trained in Traditional Chinese Medicine (TCM) acupuncture techniques, as well as modern biomedical approaches to acupuncture.
 His practice is based on the belief that traditional and modern medicine are complementary approaches to the same system.
-This is one of the fundamental laws of yin and yang theory, which is the foundation of T.C.M. philosophy: seemingly opposite forces actually support, nourish, and balance each other.
+This is one of the fundamental laws of yin and yang theory, which is the foundation of TCM philosophy: seemingly opposite forces actually support, nourish, and balance each other.
 Western science is discovering new ways of looking at concepts that traditional healers have been describing for thousands of years, and traditional approaches to health care are providing new directions for Western medicine to explore in the treatment of difficult conditions.
 You will encounter this application of yin and yang theory working with Steven, who offers a solid traditional approach with a significant modern influence.

 Tannis Harrison has over 20 years experience working as a licensed physiotherapist in private practice, community, and hospital-based settings.
 Since receiving her Bachelor of Medical Rehabilitation in Physical Therapy at the University of Manitoba in 1993, she has continued to pursue education and training to upgrade her skills including but not limited to specialized training in foot and ankle bio-mechanics and treatment, vestibular issues, level 3 musculoskeletal training with the Canadian Physiotherapy Association as well as extensive acupuncture training which she uses in conjunction with soft tissue release techniques to reduce pain, improve joint bio-mechanics and increase muscle strength.
 She is generous in sharing her passion for physiotherapy with others and is experienced working with patients from diverse backgrounds including elderly, youth, and athletes.
 Whether having a one-on-one conversation with a client about their specific needs, presenting to a team of dragon boaters to help them avoid injury, or empowering a women’s business networking group to increase work productivity through movement, her expertise and passion for improving the health and well-being of others is inspiring.
 Tannis has a unique ability to develop rapport and set clients at ease as she completes thorough biomechanical assessments, designs and implements effective treatment plans and exercise programs to achieve their health and fitness goals.
 Her commitment to client care was recognized with a 2019 Comox Valley Physiotherapist of the Year award.
 Outside the clinic, her dogs Winnie and Kiwi keep her active, as well as paddle boarding, kayaking, hiking, weight training and cycling.